(Angle Grinder) Grinding Wheels for Metal

 What are Grinding Wheels?

-A grinding wheel, also known as a grinding disc, is a consumable product formed into a circular/wheel shape that is made up of a grinding material.
+A grinding wheel, also known as a grinding disc, is a consumable abrasive product formed into a circular/wheel shape that is made up of a sharp grains of abrasive material.
 They are built for varying tasks using different abrasive materials and come in a variety of sizes.
-There are different style wheels for different tools.
-All of Empire Abrasives grinding wheels can be fitted to an angle grinder.
+There are different style wheels for different grinding tools.
+All of Empire Abrasives grinding wheels are designed to be attached and used with a compatibly sized angle grinder.